Last Updated: August 14, 2024

 Personal Life

 Owen is married to actress Emma Ferguson.
 They have a son and two daughters together.
-In March 2010, Owen publicly admitted to having multiple affairs, one of which lasted from 2004 to 2009, another 5-year affair with another woman, and an alcohol problem.
+In March 2010, Mark publicly admitted to having multiple affairs, one of which lasted from 2004 to 2009, another 5-year affair with another woman, and an alcohol problem.
 Six months later, he checked into a private clinic for rehabilitation related to his drinking.

 In June 2012, it was revealed that Owen and his bandmates, Howard Donald and Gary Barlow, had invested millions of dollars in various music industry investment schemes.
-The news was controversial as many believed some of the music investment schemes to act as tax shelters for the wealthy.
-However, Owen's lawyer provided assurances that he had paid significant tax and that Owen had believed the schemes to be legitimate business opportunities.
+The news was controversial as many believed some of the music investment schemes act as tax shelters for the wealthy.
+However, Owen's lawyer provided assurances that he had paid significant tax and that Mark had believed the schemes to be legitimate business opportunities.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.